The 10 Best Mekong Food You Should Try

 The sagging, gray look of the gigantic gourami has earned it the nickname ’elephant ear fish’ (Ca Tai Tuong).
 Despite its unappealing appearance, the elephant ear fish remains one of the most popular dishes in the Mekong Delta and is often included in southern Vietnam trips as a representative sample of the excellent seafood available there.

-Scales, fins, and tail are typically included in the deep-fried whole fish that is served vertically on a stand for diners to pick apart with chopsticks.
+Scales, fins, and tails are typically included in the deep-fried whole fish that is served vertically on a stand for diners to pick apart with chopsticks.
 The crispiness of the skin and the tenderness of the flesh are heavenly tasty.
 To make it more complete, wrap the meat inside a rice paper piece lined with fresh herbs, noodles, sliced cucumber, and pickles.
 Typically, the rolls are served with a sweet and sour sauce that combines fish sauce, spicy chili peppers, and garlic.
 Occasionally, toasted ground peanuts are sprinkled over the fish just before serving, and fresh lime wedges are provided on the side to your taste as well.

 5. Banh Canh Cua (Crab noodles)